steno1/RecentCalculator/README.md

 Calculator App Documentation
-This documentation provides instructions for setting up and deploying the Calculator app built with React on GitHub Pages.

-Table of Contents
-Overview
-Setup
-Deployment
-Customization
-Troubleshooting
-Resources
 Overview

 The Calculator app is a simple web application built using React.
 It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

 Setup